knative/docs/serving/deploying-with-private-registry.md

 ibmcloud plugin install container-registry
 ```

-1. Choose a name for your first namespace, and create it.
+1. Choose a name for your first namespace, and then create it.
 A namespace represents the spot within a registry that holds your images.
 You can set up multiple namespaces as well as control access to your namespaces by using IAM policies.

 ```
 ibmcloud cr namespace-add <my_namespace>